spring-attic/gs-gradle/README.md

 $ gradle
 ```

-If all goes well, you see a welcome message like the following:
+If all goes well, you see a welcome message:

 ```sh
 :help